tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 <img src="images/download_the_latest_version.png" width="342" height="211">

 Once you downloaded the zip file, right click it in the Explorer and select `Properties`.
 In the Properties dialog, open `General` tab and check if you can see "Unblock" checkbox in the bottom.
 If so, check the box and press `Apply` button.
 Now the checkbox should be gone.
-Once you confirm that the checkbox disappears, click `OK` button and extract this zip file as usual.
+Once you confirm that the checkbox is not there, click `OK` button and extract this zip file as usual.

 <p float="left">
   <img src="images/blocked_zip_file.png" width="182 height="255" />